KIT-IAI/SDM_KITModelViewer/README.md

 In addition, various use cases for the application of the KITModelViewer with different data formats will be documented in this repo.

 ## Features
+* Standard functionality for displaying, navigating in and interacting with 3D models
 * Detailed presentation of attributes, property sets and relations
 * Interactive object lists enable a direct link between the list and the 3D scene
 * Individual colour coding of objects based on attributes and properties